 Just below the coffee house is a private cottage rental that we had to pass by.
 Kiva Kottage can be rented by the night or on a weekly basis in all four seasons.
 We missed it once, but we vowed to head back someday soon.
 Of course, we’ll tell you all about it when we do, unless you get there first, in which case I want a full report.

 Next stop – Anasazi State Park Museum.
 This small museum and reconstructed Anasazi village is a quick and interesting spot, perfect for your picnic lunch, and especially fun if you have kids.
 The museum contains authentic pottery and a number of artifacts that were excavated on-site.
 The Anasazi, or Ancestral Pueblos, occupied the spot from 1050 until about 1200.
-The village is a combination of original excavation and reconstruction, and is very well done, a perfect side trip for history buffs and homeschoolers like us.
+The village is a combination of original excavation and reconstruction and is very well done, a perfect side trip for history buffs and homeschoolers like us.

 Capitol Reef National Park

 The last stop on your highway 12 adventure isn’t even on highway 12, but just to the east.
 Capital Reef is small national park, but rich in history and full of charm.
 This area was inhabited for thousands of years by nomadic hunters before the Fremont people finally settled down in 500 CE.
 Petroglyphs from this time period can be viewed from a boardwalk just a short walk from the parking area.
 It is incredible to think that this ancient art has stood the test of time and the elements.

 Mormon pioneers settled the valley in the 1800s as a mission, planting an abundance of fruit trees and farming the fertile land.
 This settlement was short-lived, but the orchard is still maintained by the National Park Service.
 In fact, the historic orchard at Capitol Reef is the largest in the national park system, with more than 3,100 fruit and nut trees.